craiggoddenpayne/JINQ/README.md

-count - counts in different ways e.g. by value each - as in for each but uses each object rather than index random - randomises the order of the array swap - for swapping out on matching value index - gets the index of first instance indexes - gets all indexes of matching value grow - increses size of array shrink - shrinks size of array
+count - counts in different ways e.g. by value each - as in for each but uses each object rather than index random - randomises the order of the array replace - for swapping out on matching value index - gets the index of first instance indexes - gets all indexes of matching value grow - increses size of array shrink - shrinks size of array clone - clones the array remove - removes items from array